FrostKiwi/treasurechest/posts/WebGL-LUTS-made-simple/WebGL-LUTS-made-simple.md

 </details>
 </blockquote>

 The resulting shader contains the polynomial in [Horner's method](https://en.wikipedia.org/wiki/Horner's_method) and performs a bunch of Multiply-Adds `c0+t*(c1+t*(c2+t*(c3+t*(c4+t*(c5+t*c6)))));` to get the color, instead of the texture lookup.
 This is a prime candidate for being optimized into a few [Fused Multiply-Add (FMA)](https://en.wikipedia.org/wiki/Multiply%E2%80%93accumulate_operation#Fused_multiply%E2%80%93add) instructions.
 Even considering [theoretical details](https://en.wikipedia.org/wiki/Horner%27s_method#Parallel_evaluation), this is as good as it gets.
-Whether or not this is actually faster than a LUT though, is tough to judge without deep platform specific analysis.
+Whether or not this is actually faster than a LUT though, is difficult to judge without deep platform specific analysis.
 <blockquote class="reaction"><div class="reaction_text">Saves you from handling the LUT texture, quite the time saver!</div><img class="kiwi" src="/assets/kiwis/happy.svg"></blockquote>

 #### Diversity for Zombies
-Let's take a look at how far this technique can be stretched to unlock new ways to express oneself.
+Let's take a look at how far this technique can be stretched.
 This time we are looking at the sequel [Left 4 Dead 2](https://en.wikipedia.org/wiki/Left_4_Dead_2).
-Here is [Bronwen Grimes](http://www.bronwengrimes.com) explaining how Valve Software achieved different color variations of different zombie parts, which simple tinting couldn't deliver, due to it not affecting luminosity.
+Here is [Bronwen Grimes](http://www.bronwengrimes.com) explaining how Valve Software achieved different color variations of different zombie parts, which simple tinting couldn't deliver well enough.

 <figure>
 	<video width="960" height="540" controls><source src="left4dead_Gradients.mp4" type="video/mp4"></video>